 - Bloodwork before and during.
 HbA1c, lipid panel, and TSH are minimum baseline.
 Repeat at 12 and 24 weeks to confirm metabolic response and screen for thyroid changes.

 Tirzepatide is the most important incremental step the GLP-1 class has made since semaglutide.
 For a well-screened, well-titrated patient, the efficacy is real and the side-effect profile is manageable.
 The rest is discipline on the escalation schedule and honesty about the data.
+For how tirzepatide sits alongside the rest of the field, see the broader guide to peptides for weight loss.

 Keep reading